BadCLIP: Trigger-Aware Prompt Learning for Backdoor Attacks on CLIP: Experiments

 \subsection{Trigger-Aware Prompts Matter}

 \textbf{Understanding BadCLIP in the feature space.} \ As demonstrated in Fig. \ref{fig:overview}, the backdoor images change both image and text features in our BadCLIP.
 Here, to show the effect of trigger-aware prompts, we propose to decouple the inputs into the image and text encoders to analyze the effect of the changes of image and text features, respectively.
 Specifically, the image encoder takes the clean image $\bm{x}$ or the backdoor image $\bm{x}+\bm{\delta}$ as inputs; the text encoder takes the clean text prompt $\{h_{\bm{\theta}}(\bm{x}), \bm{c}_t\}$ or the backdoor text prompt $\{h_{\bm{\theta}}(\bm{x}+\bm{\delta}), \bm{c}_t\}$ for the target class $t$ as inputs.
 We calculate the distribution of cosine similarities between images and text features in four cases, as shown in Fig. \ref{fig:sim_hist}.
 As can be seen, when both image and text encoders take backdoor inputs, the cosine similarity is highest on average, implying that inputs are classified into the target class with the highest confidences.
 Our analysis illustrates that the success of our backdoor attack can be attributed to the collaboration between the changes of image and text features.
+Thus, although the features of images shift across different scenarios, the textual features of the target class change along with the trigger, ensuring successful attacks.
+This insight is fundamental and critical, and will inspire backdoor studies on multi-modal models.

 The t-SNE \cite{van2008visualizing} visualization of clean and backdoor image features further confirms the effect of trigger-aware prompts.
 As suggested in \cite{wu2022backdoorbench}, for backdoor attacks on the image recognition models only relying on the visual modality, their backdoor image features cluster together.
 In contrast, for our BadCLIP built on visual and textual modalities, its backdoor image features are still separable as shown in Fig. \ref{fig:tsne}.
 This observation indirectly indicates that the backdoor text prompts contribute a lot to the targeted misclassification in our method.
 We believe that this interesting phenomenon for multi-modal models is worthy of a further exploration from both backdoor attack and defense sides.